git-of-aj/AZ-700/ExpressRoute.md

 - Support for IPv6 workloads
 - Physical link encryption with MACsec

+## architecture
+1. Azure ExpressRoute Circuit: Virtual pipe  => represents the physical connection between your on-premises network and the Azure network
+2. ExpressRoute Service Provider: Intermediary b/w MS AND YOU

 ## types
 - Ethernet Connections is like a secret tunnel that connects the two shops underground, and toys travel through it using a special train.
 Both methods ensure that the toys reach the other shop quickly and securely, but they use different means of transportation